Freshest Numbers Show Prices of New Homes Increase in Salt Lake City, Sales Drop

 Pricing and Mortgage Trends

-The average mortgage size on new homes moved north year-over-year along with new home prices.
-The average mortgage size saw a 22.2% gain year-over-year to $283,648 in January.
-In December 2013, average mortgage size on newly sold homes saw a 7.8% rise year-over-year from a year earlier.
+For newly sold homes, the average mortgage size saw a gain year-over-year along with new home prices.
+In April 2014, average mortgage size increased 9.8% from a year earlier to $273,498.
+In March 2014, average mortgage size on newly sold homes saw a 7.4% bump year-over-year from a year earlier.